Denali Highway in AK is one of the America's top drives

 Is the Denali Highway open?

-The weather on this zone is harsh and highly unpredictable and it does not take much time for the bright sun shine to change over to moderate to heavy snow fall.
-The highway is now little used and poorly maintained.
-Winter snow closes the highway to through traffic from about October to about mid-May, depending on the weather.
+This road is usually impassable from late October through late May.
 The route quickly climbs from the boreal forest to access the tundra and taiga along the foothills of the mighty Alaska Range.
-From the Paxson elevation of 2,750 ft, travelers eventually climb to the Maclaren Summit at 1.245m (4,086ft) above the sea level, one of the highest passes in Alaska.
+From the Paxson elevation of 2,750 ft, travelers eventually climb to the Maclaren Summit at 1.250m (4,101ft) above the sea level, one of the highest passes in Alaska.

 How long does it take to drive the Denali Highway?

-The road is a spectacular piece of Alaska road.
+The drive is a spectacular piece of Alaska road.
 Plan 4-5 hour to complete the remarkable drive without stops, although you may want to block out extra time to stop, take photos and explore the region it passes through, so you can drive the highway in a day, but it’s recommended at least one overnight.
 It’s lightly traveled.
 Depending on when you drive it, you may see only a few dozen cars the entire length of the road.